manthan161203/Leave_M_S_Django/README.md

 7) All Set! 🤩
    Now you can run the server to see your application up & running 🚀
+      -> python manage.py create superuser
       -> $ python manage.py runserver

-8) To exit the environment ❎
+9) To exit the environment ❎

       -> $ deactivate

-9) Every time you want to open the application in browser, make sure you run:
+10) Every time you want to open the application in browser, make sure you run:

       -> $ source venv/Scripts/activate
       -> $ python manage.py runserver

-10) Data for login :
+11) Data for login :

 Admin
       Email : admin@gmail.com
       Password : admin

-Faculty
-      Email : ckb@gmail.com
-      Password : ckb123

-Student
-      Email : kevan@gmail.com
-      Password : kevan123